 Instead, the TEKsystems team built a database application layer between the two systems that allowed The Institutes to obtain data from multiple transparent sources.
 While this approach still enabled The Institutes to capture all data initially required of the migration, it also helped garner additional benefits.
 Particularly, our adapted approach was more advantageous for The Institutes as it was more time-efficient than completely overhauling its system and as a result, the client was able to bring the new Web portal to production nearly six months earlier than scheduled.
 This support model also better positioned The Institutes to take on a more strategic approach towards data migration.

 This initiative was supported by a team of as many as 11 resources assembled by TEKsystems.
 Leveraging TEKsystems’ Montreal Innovation Centre and Bangalore Solution Center located in Bangalore, India, the team included the following skill sets: delivery manager, project manager, technical team lead, technical and data architects, Oracle database developers, business analyst, PL/SQL developer and quality assurance analyst.
 The TEKsystems team took on an overarching project manager role, coordinating our work with the other vendor stakeholder parties as necessary.
 This not only ensured the work was facilitated in an organized, seamless fashion but also helped the client understand how to effectively manage multiple vendors.

-The client’s experience with TEKsystems was so positive that, following this program, they chose to work with our Training and Education practice to coach and train users on Agile methodology.
+The client’s experience with TEKsystems was so positive that, following this program, they chose to work with our Learning Solutions practice to coach and train users on Agile methodology.